 Spring yourself into summer with a lightweight crewneck

 Although a crewneck jumper evokes images of the colder periods of the year, one can argue that it looks best in the season of spring, whereby the unpredictable, temperamental weather is best navigated via this transitional garment that can be whipped off or pulled on as the climes demand.
 It can be used as part of your style arsenal in the brightest months, too — opt for one in a lighter fabric, such as raglan, and either pull it over a T-shirt during the inevitable erratic weeks of weather in June, July or August, or with a soft linen shirt during an alfresco late-evening dinner.

-To keep things classic and fuss-free, consider this grey melange option, with minimal detailing.
+To keep things classic and fuss-free, consider this grey melange option from Uniform Standard, with minimal detailing.
 Hemingsworth’s ‘Sandpiper’ raglan sweatshirt also comes in a cool-blue hue, and is made with 100% extra-long staple Supima cotton, an even softer material than the standard.
 Or, for something with a bit of Gallic flair, try a breton stripe variant.

 Organic Cotton Fleece Sweatshirt Grey Melange

 For further seasonal style inspiration, here are the six most stylish sneakers for spring 2022